ACLJ Sends FOIA to NIH, Demands Records of Contracts for Aborted Baby Body Parts

 The Department of Health and Human Services (HHS) – the federal agency of which the NIH is a component – has shown a willingness to do the right thing, and we applaud their efforts.
 More must be done.
 With our FOIA today, we want to help HHS leadership in their efforts by keeping the spotlight on these problems.

-They need to know that American taxpayers do not want their government participating in these kind of practices; and that that they do not want their tax dollars paying for it.
+They need to know that American taxpayers do not want their government participating in these kinds of practices and that they do not want their tax dollars paying for them either.

 As we’ve previously explained regarding our legal work in this area: